Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 950M should be much (about 239%) faster with regards to anisotropic filtering than the GeForce 8600 GTS. (explain)
+Texel RateThe GeForce GTX 950M will be much (approximately 239%) faster with regards to texture filtering than the GeForce 8600 GTS. (explain)

-Pixel RateThe GeForce GTX 950M will be much (about 171%) better at full screen anti-aliasing than the GeForce 8600 GTS, and should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 950M will be much (more or less 171%) better at full screen anti-aliasing than the GeForce 8600 GTS, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison